cultureandempire/cultureandempire.github.io/cande.md

 Let's look at some major old industries that cling on, and see what challenges they're facing from new forms of organization:

-* The old news industry faces social networks, Wikileaks, Reddit, mobile phones.
+* The old news industry faces social networks, WikiLeaks, Reddit, mobile phones.
 * The old advertising industry faces Google.
 * The old music industry faces file-sharing, home studios, and mixing.
 * The old telecoms industry faces Google and Facebook, Skype, email.